evilsoft/crocks/src/Prod/README.md

 the extraction is available, types that implement `valueOf` are not necessarily a `Comonad`.
 This function is used primarily for convenience for some of the helper functions that ship with `crocks`.
-Calling `valueOf` on a `Prod` instance will result in the underlying `Number` value.
+Calling `valueOf` on a `Prod` instance will result in the underlying `Number`.

 ```js
 const Prod = require('crocks/Prod')